Unboxed-Software/solana-course/content/owner-checks.md

 Take some time to review at least one program and ensure that proper owner checks are performed on the accounts passed into each instruction.

 Remember, if you find a bug or exploit in somebody else's program, please alert them!
 If you find one in your own program, be sure to patch it right away.

+## Completed the lab?

+Push your changes to GitHub and [tell us what you thought of this lesson](https://form.typeform.com/to/IPH0UGz7#answers-lesson=e3069010-3038-4984-b9d3-2dc6585147b1)!